jzumer/pytwed/README.md

 The distance function has three parameters that can be chosen/tuned.
 Parameter `p` refers to the L^p norm that is used for the distance calculation locally for individual elements.
 For `p=2`, the Euclidean norm is used, and it is a useful default.
 Parameter `nu` (should be > 0, default: 0.001) is a non-negative constant which characterizes the _stiffness_ of the elastic TWED measure.
 Parameter `lmbda` (should be >= 0, default: 1.0) is a constant penalty that punishes the editing efforts.
 The parameters should be tuned for each individual problem and dataset using training data minimizing your task's objective on a hold-out set.
 Parameter grids to try are for instance `nu in [1e-5, 1e-4, 1e-3, 1e-2, 1e-1, 1]` and `lmbda in [0, .25, .5, .75, 1.0]` (see [1] for more details).

 This package provides two implementations: A fast implementation as a C extension and a pure Python implementation.
 The Python implementation should only be used as reference implementation.
-The C implementation is about 2 orders of magnitude faster.
+The C implementation is about two orders of magnitude faster.
 With parameter `fast=True` the C implementation is used.

-## Liability

-This code is provided "as is" without a warranty of any kind, with the hope that it can be useful to someone without maintenance goals.

 ## References